Sombiri/Sombiri.github.io/_pages/projects.md

 ### Visualizing uncertainty-to-action composition for human oversight

 ActionCue is a process-transparency visualization that shows how multiple uncertainty conditions are combined into an oversight response.
 The underlying framework determines whether and how an AI-supported decision may proceed, while keeping that oversight response separate from the substantive domain decision itself.

-I designed and built ActionCue to make this composition process explicit and inspectable.
 The approach was demonstrated through worked cases in healthcare, credit assessment, and disaster forecasting, and compared with confidence-only and data-level uncertainty displays.

-**My contribution:** Design and implementation of ActionCue; visualization and interaction design.
+**Contribution:** Design and implementation of ActionCue; visualization and interaction design.
 {: .project__meta}

 **Themes:** Visualization · Human-AI Interaction · Uncertainty · Human Oversight